turingschool/try-turing/info-fe-be-fs/what-is-fs/index.md

 ## Pros and Cons

+*Pros*
-  +: You know what’s happening in all areas of the application/program.
+- You know what’s happening in all areas of the application/program.
-  +: You get exposure to a lot of things!
+- You get exposure to a lot of things!
 (FE and BE)

+*Cons*
-  -: A lot of context switching (between languages, tools, and conversations)
+- A lot of context switching (between languages, tools, and conversations)
-  -: Harder to get really good at one thing (generalist vs specialist)
+- Harder to get really good at one thing (generalist vs specialist)

 ## Up Next: